centroid457/private_values/README.md

 	- via any lettercase
 	- by instance attr
 	- like dict key on instance
+3. work with dict:
+	- apply
+	- update
+	- preupdate
-3. update_dict as cumulative result - useful in case of settings result
+4. update_dict as cumulative result - useful in case of settings result

 ********************************************************************************